 Fig. 2.
-Using an US airlines dataset as an example, we first sample each edge into a set of points (or sites).
+Using an US airline dataset as an example, we first sample each edge into a set of points (or sites).
 The resulting sites form a point cloud (top-left).
 The top row shows the point cloud is converged through an iterative MLS processing.
 The bottom row shows the corresponding B-spline results.
 The first column shows the initial result before MLS.
-The following columns show the results generated after the 2nd and 8th iteration, respectively.
+The following columns show the results generated after the 2nd and 8th iterations, respectively.

-Most of the existing image-based techniques use kernel density estimation (KDE), essentially, a mean-shift method that evaluates the local density maxima and advects a site based on the gradients of the local density.
-However, KDE does not consider the distortion (Eq.
-3) when moving sample points, and thus resampling or post-relaxation is often required [13, 44].
-Alternatively, our MLSEB method uses an MLS approximation that projects a site x_i to its local regression curve f_i , where f_i is locally approximated by minimizing the distance between $\mathcal{H}(x_i)$ and f_i with a weighted function (Eq.
-9).
+approximation that projects a site x_i to its local regression curve f_i , where f_i is locally approximated by minimizing the distance between $\mathcal{H}(x_i)$ and f_i with a weighted function (Equation 9).
 Therefore, the distance between its original position x_i and its projected position $B(x_i)$ is locally minimized based on the density of its neighborhood $\mathcal{H}(x_i)$.
-One advantage of our method is that MLS does not need to resample each edge in bundling iterations because sites are projected into curves that do not generate over-converge artifacts or lattice effects.
-Fröhlich et al. [7] showed that MLS produced better convergence results than KDE in biological studies.
+One advantage of our method is that MLS does not need to resample each edge in bundling iterations because sites are projected into curves that do not generate overcoverage artifacts or lattice effects.
+Fröhlich et al. [7] showed that MLS produced better coverage results than KDE in biological studies.
 However, it remains an open question to determine if KDE or MLS is better than one another in edge bundling.
-In Sect.
-6.2, we will develop a quality assessment from Eq.
-2, and use it to evaluate and compare the quality of the drawings generated by our MLSEB method, the FFTEB method (a KDE-based method), and the FDEB method (a forcedirected method).
+In Section 6.2, we will develop a quality assessment from Equation 2, and use it to evaluate and compare the quality of the drawings generated by our MLSEB method, the FFTEB method (a KDE-based method), and the FDEB method (a force-directed method).